Frenchman Creek (Republican River tributary)

+River in Colorado and Nebraska, U.S.

 Frenchman Creek, is a spring-fed waterway that begins in Phillips County, Colorado, crosses Chase and Hayes counties in Nebraska and ends at its juncture with the Republican River in Hitchcock County, Nebraska.
 The length of the waterway is approximately 166 mi.

 History

 Various mills and irrigation works have been built on Frenchman Creek.
 A 100 barrel roller mill was built on the east side of the falls in Wauneta in 1887 by Blair and Polly.

 In 1888, Champion Mill was built on the Frenchman in the community of Champion by Thomas Scott; it operated commercially, grinding flour and feed grain, from 1888 to 1968.
 The last functional water-powered mill in Nebraska, it was purchased by the Nebraska Game and Parks Commission in 1969 and is preserved as a state historical park.